 We collect and reuse pre-loved furniture, white goods and household items and sell them at reasonable prices to the general public, and to those on income-based benefits at a discount.
 In some instances we provide goods free of charge.

-With your help we turn houses into homes and divert goods away from landfill.
 By donating or buying you’ll be helping us to help others.
 We collect donated furniture and household items free of charge.
 We’re a Social Enterprise and 100% of our funds goes to helping those in need.

 We work with a number of local agencies including hostels for the homeless, refuges, councils, housing associations, hospital discharge teams, Citizens Advice and local schools.

 Work towards what became Epping Forest ReUse started when Janet Whitehouse saw good furniture in front gardens waiting to go to the dump and knew that there were people who were given the tenancy of a flat but had nothing to put in it.
 A working group of Epping Forest District Council officers and councillors and VAEF (Voluntary Action Epping Forest) was formed to research ways to start a reuse project.